Mjmalin/GoogleSheetsAutomation/README.md

 # VeoSheetsAutomation

 This program was made for the micromobility company Veo.
-It automates a time-consuming task in Google Sheets for their supply chain.
+It automates a time-consuming task in Google Sheets for their pick and packing and fulfillment process within their supply chain.

 image